Ingredient-first skincare education

 When you are ready to compare product options, you can browse curated skincare picks.
 Product links may be affiliate links, which means Skin Ingredient Lab may earn a small commission at no extra cost to you.

-Product picks should always be matched to your skin type, your current skin concern, and the ingredients your skin can tolerate.
+Product picks should always be matched to your skin type, your current skin concern, and the skincare ingredients your skin can tolerate.

 Honest Skincare Ingredient Education

-Skin Ingredient Lab is built around calm, honest skincare education.
+Skin Ingredient Lab is built around calm, honest skincare ingredient education.
 That means no miracle promises, no fear-based product pushing, and no pretending every ingredient is right for every face.

 You will see skincare ingredients explained by what they are commonly used for, how they may fit into a routine, and when your skin may need a slower approach.